1452 (2nd October)

 Henry Tudor announced that he was the rightful King of England and that when he took the throne he would marry Edward IV’s eldest daughter, Elizabeth of York.

-Richard, his wife and son, made a progress of Kent.
+King Richard III, his wife and son, made a progress of Kent.

 1484 (23rd January)